Configuring Toast Integration

 3) Change your settings as follows:

-- 'Name' must start with "Bbot" (for example "Bbot Service Charge")
+- 'Name' - this must start with "Bbot" (for example "Bbot Service Charge")

-- 'Charge Type' must be "Open Amount" - this will allow Bbot to set the rate of the fee
+- 'Charge Type' - this must be "Open Amount" - this will allow Bbot to set the rate of the fee

 - 'Apply After Amount Threshold' - After any order reaches this dollar amount, this service charge will automatically be added to the check.